SOUNDS-RESEARCH/riecovest/README.md

 ```

 ## License
 The software is distributed under the MIT license.
 See the LICENSE file for more information.
-If you use this software in your research, please cite the following paper

 ## Dependencies
 All obligatory dependencies are listed in requirements.txt, and can be installed with pip: